 The History of Moorcroft

-The first pieces of fine art pottery from Moorcroft were launched into the world in 1897.
-Designed by William Moorcroft, a graduate of what is now the Royal College of Art in London, the new art pottery was purchased strongly from the outset by such prestigious stores as Liberty of London, Harrods and Tiffany & Co. in New York.
+The first pieces of fine art pottery from Moorcroft were designed by William Moorcroft and launched into the world in 1897 whilst employed at James Macintyre & Co.
+William Moorcroft was a graduate of what is now the Royal College of Art in London, and the new art pottery was purchased strongly from the outset by such prestigious stores as Liberty of London, Harrods and Tiffany & Co. in New York.
 Early Moorcroft is much-prized by the most renowned auction houses across the world and regularly fetches high prices.
 Happily, this is still a feature of Moorcroft today where the art pottery’s reputation for both remarkable artistic and good investment qualities have been proven over more than a century.

 The evolving of DESIGN